yuqiii-wang/KnowledgeNotes/math/slam/path/lattice.md

 Besides, define $\overrightarrow{r}=[x_{r}, y_{r}]$ on $s$ of the Frenet coordinates as the reference point of $\overrightarrow{x}$ on the Cartesian's.

 The figure below describes the lateral translation relationship between the two coordinates.
-For Frenet coordinates, there is no $\bold{B}$ since the movement is only on the same plane throughout the time.
+For Frenet coordinates, there is no $\mathbf{B}$ since the movement is only on the same plane throughout the time.

 ![frenet_coord](imgs/frenet_coord.png "frenet_coord")